kubeflow/blog/_posts/2026-03-31-modernizing-kubeflow-pipelines-ui.md

 author: Manaswini Das
 ---

 The Kubeflow Pipelines web interface has been upgraded from React 16 to React 19 — a modernization effort that touches every layer of the frontend stack.
-Whether you use the UI to manage pipelines day-to-day or contribute to the codebase, here's what this means for you.
+Whether you use the UI to manage pipelines day-to-day or contribute to the codebase, here is what this means for you.

 ## What's changing for users